mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 Link to Wireframes folder: [Wireframes](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/wireframes/nonna_%20kitchen-%20wireframes.pdf)

 During the planning stage I have created a log out page as seen in the Wireframes.
-After consulting with my mentor I was advise that it was a better user experience if the User logs out to be redirected to the main page as a users logged out.
-This is because if the user logs out has probably completed whats intended and can leave the website.
-If the user logged out by mistake the log in link is present in the navbar.
+After consulting with my mentor I was advised that it was a better user experience if the User was redirected to the main page as they logged out.
+This is because if the user logs out, he has probably completed what's intended and can leave the website.
+If the user logs out by mistake the log in link is present in the navbar.
 I agree with the point made and I have modified the Wireframes.
-The wireframe for the  single page is not the same as the finished page because during the development of the page I prefered to have a bigger picture of the recipe instead of a small one with the writings floating on the right.
+The wireframe for the  single page is not the same as the finished page because during the development of the page I preferred to have a bigger picture of the recipe instead of a small one with the writings floating on the right.

 ## **_User Story_**